 The loan-agreement between UT and student can only come into effect after the student has handed in the extradition form or sales receipt or order confirmation at the Treasury Department.

-Computers are an indispensable tool in studying at the UT.
+Computers are an indispensable tool in studying at UT.
 Some programmes, for instance, use the digital learning environment.

 Many UT programmes involve the use of professional software, which students will also come across in future employment.
-This can be professional drawing and drafting software (CAD-CAM), mathematical software (Maple) and simulations.
+This can be a professional drawing and drafting software (CAD-CAM), mathematical software (Maple) and simulations.